alidcastano/nuxt-content/README.md

   - `content`, Array that specifies options for all content under a directory.

 Content Directory Options:
-  - permalink, String that specifies path configuration options.
+  - `permalink`, String that specifies path configuration options.
 The possible options are `:slug`, `:section`, `:year`, `:month`, `:day`.
-  - isPost, Boolean that specifies where content requires a date.
+  - `isPost`, Boolean that specifies where content requires a date.

 ```js
 modules: [